diku-dk/howto/servers.md

   sinfo -o "%60N  %5c  %10m  %20G "
   ```

+* You can add `--exclusive` to `srun` to get an entire node to
+  yourself, but you may be waiting a long time.
+Otherwise you will
+  only have exclusive access to the resources you asked for (e.g. you
+  may get the GPU to yourself, but someone else may be hammering the
+  CPU cores).

 ## The Futhark servers

 Dual-socket 2021-vintage Epyc machines with various GPUs.
 Cosmin